 The single allocation platform shall continuously assess all the bids irrespectively to which auction and with regard to which bidding zone border and direction they are submitted.
 In case of bids connected with various and overlapping auctions the single allocation platform shall consider all calculated maximum payment obligations as outstanding payment obligations according to Article 23.

-For the calculation of the maximum payment obligations related to one bidding zone border and direction the single allocation platform shall sort the registered bids of a registered participant by bid price in descending order (merit-order). bid 1 shall be the bid with the highest bid price and bid n shall be the bid with the lowest bid price.
+For ATC based allocation for the calculation of the maximum payment obligations related to each bidding zone border and direction the single allocation platform shall sort the registered bids of a registered participant by bid price in descending order (merit-order).
+Bid 1 shall be the bid with the highest bid price and bid n shall be the bid with the lowest bid price.
 The single allocation platform shall calculate the maximum payment obligations according to the following equation:

 MPO=hoursMax Bid Price 1*Bid Quantity 1; Bid Price 2*i=12Bid Quantity i;…